pkaweck/Warehouses-offers-scraper/README.md

 ***Description***

 The idea of this project was to create the python webscraper for paih offers database.
-The intention was to generate the excel file with all information about warehouses offers for future analysis and selecting the best one.
+The intention was to generate the excel file with all information about warehouses greenfield and brownfield offers for future analysis and selecting the best one.